Wrapped In Jamie Border Pattern

 26.4 – stitches between indicators are 2nd repeat of (dcbb, 8 sc, sc in BLO, 8 sc)

-A video for this round is embedded below the photo tutorial
+A video for this round is embedded below the photos

-Ss into the top of the first sc of the starting corner. – 53 sts per side plus ch2 corner space
+Ss into the first sc of the starting corner. – 53 sts per side plus ch2 corner space

 27.1 – Popcorn stitch into indicated FLOs